larsz-o/movie_collection/README.md

 - [x] Movies can be edited or deleted.
 - [x] Genres can similarly be edited or deleted.
 - [x] If a user would like to delete a genre, but there are movies in the collection with that genre, users will need to confirm this choice.
 All movies in this genre will be deleted if confirmed.
 - [x] Movies can be searched by genre or title on the "Dashboard" view.
-They can also be filtered by any of their properties: run time, release date, ranking, or favorited status.
+They can also be filtered by any of their properties: run time, release date, ranking, movie location, or favorited status.

 ## Next Steps
 - [ ] Create user accounts to allow multiple individuals to add, edit, favorite, and rank movies.
 - [ ] Allow users to see each others' rankings to help decide what to watch as a couple or group.
-- [ ] Add information about where the movie can be accessed (in a personal DVD collection, on Netflix, etc.).
 - [ ] Display each movie on its own page containing all reports about rankings and user lists.
 - [ ] Allow users to upload their own pictures and connect an image search API to the image URL input field.